pheuer/cr39py/docs/source/citation.rst

 Acknowledging and citing cr39py
 ===============================

-If you use cr39py for a project that results in a publication, please cite the github URL and current commit hash for the specific version of cr39py used in your project.
+If you use cr39py for a project that results in a publication, please cite the github URL.
 Once a release version of cr39py is published, a Zenodo DOI will be provided to cite that release version.
 Citing software packages promotes scientific reproducibility (by recording the specific version of the code used for your analysis) and gives credit to the developers.